pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 Review
 ------

+In this chapter we learned about what a CPU is, and that computer instructions are simply numbers fed into the CPU.
+We learned about first, second, and third generation computer languages.
+Second and third generation languages have programmers write source code, that is saved into source files.
+Those files are used by either a compiler or an interpreter to turn the source code into machine language.

+Some languages
+compile code to a set of instructions for a virtual machine, and than virtual machine can run on multiple different types of systems.

+The language we are using for this class is called Python, it is one of the top five computer languages in use today.

 Review Questions
 ----------------

 #.
 What do we call the main "brain" of the computer where all the processing happens?
 #.
 Instructions for a CPU are made up of a long sequence of what?
 #.
 What is the name of the native language for CPUs?
+#.
+If machine language is a first-generation language, what is the second-generation
+   language?
+#.
+What do we call the file that programmers type commands into?
+#.
+What is the name of the program that turns assembly language into machine
+   language?
+#.
+Third-generation languages usually fall into what three categories?
+#.
+What is the difference between a compiler and an interpreter?
+#.
+What generation of language is Python?
+#.
+What are some of the most popular languages in use today, according to the
+   TIOBE Index?